HIS – Healthcare Improvement Scotland

 History and Structure

-The work programme of Healthcare Improvement Scotland directly supports Scottish Government priorities and health care decision making through an integrated cycle of improvement with patient focus and public involvement at the heart of all we do.
+The work of Healthcare Improvement Scotland directly supports Scottish Government priorities and health care decision making through an integrated cycle of improvement with patient focus and public involvement at the heart of all we do.

 How Healthcare Improvement Scotland works